 - Use safety shears These have blunt points and are unlikely to cut the skin.

 - Pull suit seal away from the neck

 - Cut carefully

-- Suit first, then any undergarments

-Students should be reminded that it will be easier to remove the clothing in layers rather than cutting through all at the same time.
+- Suit first, then any undergarments It will be easier to remove the clothing in layers rather than cutting through all at the same time.
 It is advisable to remove any clothing containing metal parts e.g. wire cupped bras, and any body piercings but do not allow this to cause excessive delay.

-Avoid suit zip and valves
+- Avoid suit zip and valves

-Fold suit material at the waist
+- Fold suit material at the waist